OlafRoeder/JPAHibernateDerbyDemoApplication/README.md

-# Standard Java FX Application
+# Hibernate Demo and Learning Application
-Template for a Java FX Application built with Gradle
+Application to demonstrate Hibernate capabilities and to learn using them.